Family friendly. Vibrant microbusiness environment. Community anchor.

 Located at Mission and 19th streets, Plaza Adelante’s reconfiguration will complement a pair of other recently purchased nearby corners to anchor the corridor: 2205 Mission (at 18th Street), where a long-shuttered property will be refurbished by MEDA, with 40+ for-sale below-market-rate homes, plus a 200-seat theater for Dance Mission and an early learning center expansion by Mission Neighborhood Centers, Inc.; and Mission and 17th streets, comprising 11 residential units and five small businesses, now all with longtime affordable and stable homes after MEDA’s purchase of the property via the City’s Small Sites Program.

-The remaking of Plaza Adelante will be done in three phases, beginning in February 2018 and with an anticipated completion date of mid-summer 2018.
+The remaking of Plaza Adelante will be done in three phases.

 Phase 1: El Mercadito shops moved to 19th Street corner